Other travel documents

 Then a day as a tourist in New York, of course I visited the wonderful United Nations buildings, and went up the Empire State building.

 29th On down the east coast to Atlantic City for the conference, I travelled by the famous and cheap Greyhound bus, about 4 hours.
 I stayed at a cheap hotel on Regent Street.
 The conference ran from the 30th to March 3rd.
 It was in the Atlantic City Convention Hall, the "Spring Joint Computer Conference" SJCC (there's a conference every spring and fall) daily 08h30 to 17h00.
 It is organised by The American Association of Computing Machinery.
 They organise each year a SJCC (on the East coast) and a FJCC (on the West coast).
 This was the early days of computing, when everyone was interested in what everyone else did.
-The Atlantic City convention center is famous for having the largest organ in the world, so of course there was an organ recital one day.
+The Atlantic City convention centre is famous for having the largest organ in the world, so of course there was an organ recital one day.
 I walked along by the sea on the famous "Board Walk", all wooden boards slippery in the wet, the stalls all along were like a glorified Skegness but mussing good fish and chips!
-Atlantic City is the original home of Monopoly, the original version is for Atlantic City.
+Atlantic City is the original home of Monopoly, the original version is for Atlantic City, which has the "Boardwalk" as one of the places..

 After the conference was over I headed back to New York and on up to Toronto, then to London, Ontario.
 London is of course on the River Thames.
 I chatted at the University of Western Ontario with Bruce Shawyer, ex-Nottingham Mathematics Department.
 Nearby to London was Stratford on the River Avon and with a Shakespeare Theatre.
 Canada really likes to be English.